Dilation & Curettage (D&C): How it Is Done, Recovery & More

 • Avoid cycling as it may put excessive pressure on the uterus;

-• Keep an eye out for warning symptoms such as fever, abdominal pain, dizziness, prolonged cramps, foul-smelling discharge, or persistent bleeding.
+• Watch for warning symptoms such as fever, abdominal pain, dizziness, prolonged cramps, foul-smelling discharge, or persistent bleeding.
 Promptly contact your doctor if any of these symptoms manifest.

-It is important to note that following a D&C, the uterus will regenerate its lining, potentially causing your next period to occur earlier or later than expected.
+It is important to note that following a D&C, the uterus will regenerate its lining, potentially causing your next period to occur earlier or later.

 What Are the Dilation and Curettage (D&C) Aftercare Instructions